HusenjanDev/Quartz/content/Documents/0022 Automating Email Sorting with Power Automate.md

 title: "Automating Email Sorting with Power Automate"
 created: 2025-11-10
 modified: 2025-11-10
-description: "Power Automate comes with \"When I receive Email\" feature which enables us to perform actions on all new incoming emails."
+description: "Power Automate comes with \"When I receive new email arrives\" feature which allows us to perform sorting on emails with specific type document attached to it."
 keywords: ["Power Automate", "Automating Email Sorting"]
 tags: ["PA"]
 draft: false